reactplay/docs/docs/How-To-Guides/Graphql.md

 sidebar_position: 1
 ---

-# Graphql Guide
+# Interacting with ReactPlay data

-This page will discuss - How to interact with the play store with Graphql in react-play code.
+This page will discuss - How to interact with the ReatcPlay data using Graphql.